 Even so, Carter became a free agent again, and did not sign with another team until March 1991.
 This time it was the Dodgers, the team he had followed as a boy.
 He made good on a non-roster invitation from manager Tommy Lasorda and backed up Mike Scioscia.
 When Scioscia was sidelined by a broken hand, Carter played every game for two straight weeks, including both ends of a doubleheader against the Braves.
 He did another creditable job (.246-6-26, while throwing out 32% of base stealers).

-Carter did not file for free agency, and the Dodgers placed him on waivers.
-As a result, he returned to Montreal in 1992 for his final big-league season.
-He said it was something he’d always had in the back of his mind.39 At age 38, his teammates still called him “The Kid.”
+Carter did not file for free agency after the 1991 season, and the Dodgers placed him on waivers.
+As a result, he returned to Montreal in 1992 for his final year as a big-leaguer.
+He said it was something he’d always had in the back of his mind.40 At age 38, his teammates still called him “The Kid.”
 As it developed, he played more than any other catcher for the Expos that year, and though he didn’t hit much (.218-5-29 in 95 games), he still helped the team rebound from sixth place to second in the NL East.
 Carter went over the 2,000 mark in games caught and the 1,200 mark in RBIs in 1992, both milestones he wanted to achieve.

 After retirement, Carter became a color commentator on television for the Florida Marlins.
 He held that job for four years, but his contract was not renewed after the 1996 season.
-41 Shortly thereafter, he returned once more to the Expos, working in their TV broadcast booth from 1997 through 1999.
+42 Shortly thereafter, he returned once more to the Expos, working in their TV broadcast booth from 1997 through 1999.
 His main focus in 2000 was golf with the Celebrity Players Tour.
-Carter felt a desire to get back on the field, though – as early as 1998, he had expressed managerial ambitions.42 In 2001 and 2002, he was a part-time roving catching instructor in the Mets minor-league system.43 He took on that role full-time in 2003 and became minor league catching coordinator in 2004.44
+Carter felt a desire to get back on the field, though – as early as 1998, he had expressed managerial ambitions.43 In 2001 and 2002, he was a part-time roving catching instructor in the Mets minor-league system.44 He took on that role full-time in 2003 and became minor league catching coordinator in 2004.45

 On another front, the Gary Carter Foundation began operations in 2000.
 Its mission, through its own donations and funds raised externally, is to better the physical, mental and spiritual well-being of children in addition to supporting faith-based initiatives.
 Among the endeavors it supports is the Autism Project of Palm Beach County, Florida.
 The Carter family made its home there for many years.